freeman-lab/gl-material/README.md

 A **material** is defined as an object with three properties:
 - `fragment` a fragment shader
-- `style` a object describing all variable parameters, corresponding to a single struct in the shader
+- `style` a object describing all parameters that can vary, corresponding to a single struct in the shader
 - `name` a string

 **Why is this useful?** By using a common format, we can publish materials as modules to npm!
 It's slightly higher level than publishing raw shader code, and lets us specify shaders alongside their parameters.